wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_application

-!!! warning "Changed behavior of the directive"
+!!! warning "Predecessors and changed behavior of the directive"
+    In Wallarm node 3.4 and lower, role of this directive was performed by the `wallarm_instance` directive (now deprecated).

     In Wallarm node 3.6 this directive was used both for its main purpose described in this section and for specifying tenants in the multi-tenant nodes.
 Now the second role went away and transferred to the new [`wallarm_partner_client_uuid`](#wallarm_partner_client_uuid) directive.

 Unique identifier of the protected application to be used in the Wallarm Cloud.
 The value can be a positive integer except for `0`.